 We’re starting things out on a musical note.
 Although Waldo Semon wasn’t born in Washington State, he did earn his doctorate in chemical engineering at the University of Washington.
-Without what he had picked up in university, you may have never have been able to hear your favorite song on vinyl.
-As a holder of 116 patents, Waldo invented vinyl, the second most used form of plastic.
+Without what he had picked up in university, you may never have been able to hear your favorite song on vinyl.
+As a holder of 116 patents, Waldo invented vinyl, the second-most-used form of plastic.

 Puffy jackets are all the rage this year, and you would never guess who came up with the idea of down jackets: Eddie Bauer.
 After suffering hypothermia, Bauer was on the hunt to find an alternative to heavy wool garments.
 His solution was creating The Skyliner, the first quilted goose-down jacket.
 He went on to sell his parkas to the US Army Air Corps during World War II along with pants and sleeping bags.

 You now finally know what those things that people breeze by you on are called: the Solowheel.
 Brainchild of serial inventor Shane Chen, the Solowheel is a standing unicycle.
 The seatless Solowheel can ride 25 to 31 miles on a single charge, speeding along at 15 to 19 mph, depending on the model.
 These were invented in 2011 but are still a rare sight to come upon.

 If you have a dog or have ever stumbled upon a dog park, you are sure to have seen a Chuckit.
 These handheld ball launchers revolutionized the way that we interact with our furry best friends by allowing for far away flings and less yucky slobbered-on balls in our hands.